Bertita Harding: Life

 She was born as Bertita Carla Camille Loenarz on 1 November 1902 in Nuremberg, Bavaria.
-Her father, Emil Loenarz, was an engineer from the Rhineland.
+Her father, Emil Leonarz, was an engineer from the Rhineland.
 While working on a public street lighting project in Budapest in 1896, he married the Hungarian Countess Sarolta Pősze-Károly.
-The couple had five children, two of which died in 1903 during a diphtheria outbreak.
+The couple had five children, two of which died in 1903 iu during a diphtheria outbreak.